cryptekbits/GeoDash/README.md

 GeoDash requires city data to function properly.
 When you first use GeoDash, it will automatically:

 1. Check if the city data CSV file exists in standard locations
+   - Inside the package at `GeoDash/data/cities.csv`
+   - In the current working directory's `data/` folder
+   - In the user's home directory at `~/.geodash/data/cities.csv`
 2. If not found, it will attempt to download the file from our servers
 3. The download happens only once, when the module is first used

+When running in server mode, the database is initialized during application startup, ensuring that:
+- The database schema is created
+- City data is imported if needed
+- The application is ready to handle requests immediately

 The city data is sourced from the [countries-states-cities-database](https://github.com/dr5hn/countries-states-cities-database) repository maintained by [Darshan Gada](https://github.com/dr5hn).